 Robert Schoelkopf, Ph.D.

 Robert Schoelkopf is the Sterling Professor of Applied Physics and Physics at Yale University.
-His research focuses on the development of superconducting devices for quantum information processing, which might eventually lead to revolutionary advances in computing.
+His research focuses on the development of superconducting devices for quantum information processing, which are leading to revolutionary advances in computing.

 His group is a leader in the development of solid-state quantum bits (qubits) for quantum computing, and the advancement of their performance to practical levels.
 Together with his collaborators at Yale, Professors Michel Devoret and Steve Girvin, their team created the new field of “circuit quantum electrodynamics,” which allows quantum information to be distributed by microwave signals on wires.
 His lab has produced many firsts in the field based on these ideas, including the development of a “quantum bus” for information, and the first demonstrations of quantum algorithms and quantum error correction with integrated circuits.

 A graduate of Princeton University, Schoelkopf earned his Ph.D. at the California Institute of Technology.
 From 1986 to 1988 he was an electrical/cryogenic engineer in the Laboratory for High-Energy Astrophysics at NASA’s Goddard Space Flight Center, where he developed low-temperature radiation detectors and cryogenic instrumentation for future space missions.